 Please note: The urgency of your appointment is determined by your General Practitioner or Specialist.

 Calvary Health Care Bethlehem is part of Australia’s public health care system and offers hospital care to any Australian resident under Medicare arrangements.
+For advice on fees for patients ineligible for medicare, click here.

 Under Medicare you can be treated as a public patient, at no charge, by a doctor appointed by the hospital.
 You can choose to be treated as a public patient even if you are privately insured.